Mamawe Ota Askihk – Sharing Life Together Here on Earth

-Adults and children of all ages are welcome.
+Adults and children over age 12 are welcome.
 Please fill out an application form for each individual.
 Participants under the age of 18 must be accompanied by a parent, guardian or caregiver.

-Space at both the festival and the feast are limited and we are committed to having a balance of Indigenous and non-Indigenous people participate.
+Space at the festival is limited and we are committed to having a balance of Indigenous and non-Indigenous people participate.

-A Festival Pass includes all meals and snacks, Monday-Saturday.
+A Festival Pass includes all meals and snacks, Monday-Friday.